front-commerce/developers.front-commerce.com/source/docs/appendices/migration-guides.md

 Previously, the address form could hold two lines for the street input.
 It is now using the number of lines configured in the Magento backend (Magento 1 & Magento 2).
 In order to use this feature, please make sure that:

 - your FC module in Magento is up to date (front-commerce/magento1-module >= 1.3.0 & front-commerce/magento2-module >= 2.3.0)
 - you didn't override the `<AddressForm />` component or apply the updates to your own version.
-You can have a look at [this commit](https://gitlab.com/front-commerce/front-commerce/-/commit/807fa0a81669067b9e78ebe412de1c71ced35a90) to learn how to update your own component.
+You can have a look at these two commits ([807fa0a8](https://gitlab.com/front-commerce/front-commerce/-/commit/807fa0a81669067b9e78ebe412de1c71ced35a90) & [49be4da9](https://gitlab.com/front-commerce/front-commerce/-/commit/49be4da9d0efa47eaac8d06dad80a689f4260dc6)) to learn how to update your own component.

 ## `2.1.x` -> `2.2.0`